 Aside from that, writing is like having a conversation with yourself, like reflecting but out loud, something more intentional.
 Like if sitting alone, focused on a piece of blank paper, or dark screen, puts us directly in contact with our innermost self, where mere thinking, by its own, can’t reach.

 This very quality of depth also works great when communicating information to others.
 I don’t know you but I’ve often had conversations where I wanted to transmit an idea to a person and, in the immediacy of the situation, I fail to say what I really mean, or miss part of the nuances.
-Oftentimes I reflect shortly afterwards and I think “I should have say X”, “that’s what I really meant”, but by then it’s too late.
+Oftentimes I reflect shortly afterwards and I think “I should have said X”, “that’s what I really meant”, but by then it’s too late.
 The other person is also in a better disposition to listen when reading, there’s less distractions, less focus on the environment and the next retort.

 So writing is an awesome medium to transmit your ideas: On one hand it gives you the perfect environment to find that truth that you want to share in its purest form, on the other it gives you the intimate and undivided attention of the reader.